 Even with the same number of neighbors, RSUs may show completely different performance in terms of uncertainty and prediction accuracy, possibly depending on their geographical location, traffic patterns, connectivity patterns, etc. In Fig. 10, we have selected RSU 2 and RSU 22 from the map in Fig. 5a, both of which have two neighboring RSUs (actions to be more precise) with unbalanced traffic.
 Over the 200 test traces, there are 73% and 27% of the 1116 handovers from RSU 2 to its two neighbors respectively, and RSU 22 also has the same proportion based on 2872 handovers.
-Despite this, proactive caching schemes have shown significantly different performance on these two RSUs and we have summarized in the table of Fig. 10 some statistical data at the end of the simulation.
+Despite this, proactive caching schemes have shown significantly different performance on these two RSUs and we have summarized in the table of Fig. 10 some statistical data in the end of the simulation.
 Without additional context introduced, we believe there is an unknown inherent success rate of each action for non-contextual schemes (EQ, PB, and MAB), denoted as θ^ .
 For the action 1 of RSU 2, θ^ can be approximately 80% according to the table as the success rates of all the three schemes tend to converge to 80%.
-For action 2, however, there does not seem to have a clear converging success rate, but we can infer that it could be 18% as in EQ scheme.
-The reason that PB and MAB have higher performance for action 2 is because they have fewer selections on action 2 than EQ, referred to as the "Count" row.
-Precisely because of this,
+For action 2, however, there does not seem to have a clear converging success rate, but